Canon EOS 1D Mark III User Review

 Update Oct 4th 2007 - I have just updated the firmware to version 1.1.0 and ran a quick focussing test to put my mind at rest.
 For the 100% cropped images below I went to extremes.
 I set the camera to Av (aperture priority) at F3.2 using 100 ISO.
 Focus mode was "AI Servo" using just the center point (which I use 99% of the time) and I used the Canon EF 70-200L 2.8 IS set at 200mm.

 I set the drive to low continuous mode and focussed the center point on the chimney stack in image one and took a shot.
 As I shot, I kept my finger pressed on the shutter and moved the center point a few degrees as the second shot fired.
-It focussed immediately on the sign behind which is more than 500 meters away and as far as I am concerned, the results are more than satisfactory.
+It focussed immediately on the sign behind.
+The sign is more than 500 meters away and as far as I am concerned, the results are more than satisfactory.

 Ok, now that's over…where do I start?